Monday, 17 August 2026 MUMBAI EDITION LIVE

 A Short History of Mumbai: From Seven Islands to Megacity

 Stand on Marine Drive at high tide and it is hard to believe the ground under your feet was ever the sea.
 Yet most of the city you are looking at simply did not exist a few centuries ago.
 Mumbai is a made place — literally reclaimed from water, one causeway at a time — and its history is the story of how seven marshy islands became the densest, most ambitious city in India.
-This is the short version, told the way I wish someone had told me: as a walk through the neighbourhoods where you can still see the joins.
+This is the short version, told the way I wish someone had told me: not as a list of dates to memorise, but as a walk through the neighbourhoods where you can still see the joins.

 Before the city: the Koli and the seven islands

 Long before there were skyscrapers or stock exchanges, there were fishermen.
 The Koli community are the original inhabitants of this coast, and they were here casting nets when the land was still a scattered archipelago.
-The name “Mumbai” itself is usually traced to Mumbadevi, the goddess whose small temple still stands near Bhuleshwar in the crowded lanes of the old town.
+The name “Mumbai” itself is usually traced to Mumbadevi, the goddess whose small temple still stands near Bhuleshwar in the crowded lanes of the old town — a good first stop if you want to touch the pre-colonial city.

 The seven islands are worth knowing by name, because their ghosts are everywhere in modern geography: